-15 bean soup simmered in a crock pot is the perfect dinnertime solution on a busy day!
-This comforting, nutritious soup is hearty and filling, but without being heavy.
-Slow cooker ham and bean soup is just what your body craves on a cold day, too.
+This 15 Bean Soup Crockpot Recipe is the perfect dinnertime solution on a busy day!
+This comforting, nutritious dish is hearty and filling, but without being heavy.
+Slow cooker ham and bean stew is just what your body craves on a cold day, too.

-Unlike cooking on a stove top or in an Instant Pot, slow cooker recipes are easy to make, and it’s completely safe to leave a crockpot unsupervised!
+Unlike cooking on a stovetop or in an Instant Pot, slow cooker soups are easy to make, and it’s completely safe to leave it unsupervised!

-Making delicious, nutritious 15 bean soup crock pot style means you can walk away and handle more important things while your dinner is cooking.
+Making delicious, nutritious soup crock pot style means you can walk away and handle more important things while your dinner is cooking.

 - Great way to use leftovers.

-If you’ve got leftover holiday ham or a ham bone stashed away in the freezer, slow cooker ham and bean soup is the perfect use for it!
+If you’ve got leftover holiday ham or a ham hock stashed away in the freezer, this is the perfect use for it!

 - Budget-friendly and adaptable recipe.

-This recipe allows you to add in your favorite veggies (or whatever you have on hand) to give the soup extra flavor and make it heartier.
+This recipe allows you to add in your favorite veggies (or whatever you have on hand) to give it extra flavor and make it heartier.

-You can also make a vegetarian bean soup by omitting the ham and including extra vegetables instead.
+You can also make a vegetarian dish by omitting the ham and including extra vegetables instead.

 Ingredient Notes and Substitutions

-We like the variety of beans that are in the Hurst Hambeens mix.
+We like the variety that is in the Hurst Hambeens mix.
 If you prefer another brand, feel free to use it.

 - Cooking liquid